PhenomML/Stats285_F23/hw5_instructions.md

       an approximation of `v_true` (defined in the `generate_data` function of `map_function.py`) using `vt` which is the top right singular vector of the data matrix formed by collecting 1000 different noisy measurements of the underlying $1000 \times 1000$ matrix.
-4. Compare the accuracy of using this `vt` to that obtained from using only one approximation formed using one $1000 \times 1000$ matrix.
+4. Compare (a) the accuracy of using this `vt` to estimate `v_true` to (b) the estimate obtained from from using only one approximation formed using one $1000 \times 1000$ matrix in previous homeworks.

 ## Submitting on Canvas
 To get credit for this homework, you should submit the following on Canvas: